22 Mar Inpatient vs. At-Home Treatment for Addiction

 These may include;

-- The ability to maintain normal life and responsibilities.
+• The ability to maintain a normal life and responsibilities.

 In the final analysis, what matters most is obtaining an optimal chance for the patient to experience long term, sustainable sobriety.
 Depending on the nature of the addiction, the available resources, and the addiction sufferer- either type of rehabilitation could be best.
 It is up to the patient, his or her family, and occasionally the courts to decide which type of treatment is best.